Arvin-Mohammadi/Delta-Robot-Trajectory-Planning-V1/README.md

 - [method 1](https://github.com/ArthasMenethil-A/Delta_Robot/blob/main/inverse%20and%20forward%20kinematics/IK_method_1.py)
 - [method 2](https://github.com/ArthasMenethil-A/Delta_Robot/blob/main/inverse%20and%20forward%20kinematics/IK_method_2.py)

-# 2 - POINT TO POINT MOVEMENT (USING POLYNOMIAL INTERPOLATION)
+# 2 - POINT TO POINT MOVEMENT
 this section is dedicated to answer how should you go about writing a code for point to point movement (moving the EE from point 1 to point 2 in 3d space )

+## 3-4-5 Polynomial Interpolation
+In order to represent each joint motion, a fifth-order polynomial s(τ ) is used here. meaning that, if θ0 and θ1 and the corresponding time instants of t0 and t1 are given, the path between them can be interpolated by use of a fifth order polynomial that outputs a predicted θ_pred (t) that t ∈ [t0 , t1 ]

 ### theory
 3-4-5 polynomial and 4-5-6-7 polynomial point to point movement, you can learn about this in the book ["Fundamentals of Robotic